Scientific: Penstemon eatonii

 Soil: Must be well drained!

-Watering: Infrequent summer water is required in Phoenix to maintain perennial status
+Watering: Infrequent summer water is required in Phoenix to maintain perennial status.

-Pruning: Remove spent flower spikes after flowering in April unless harvesting seed
+Pruning: Remove spent flower spikes after flowering in April unless harvesting seed.

 Propagation: Seed

-Disease and pests: Root rot only if soil poorly drained and plants are irrigated in summer.
+Disease and Pests: Root rot only if soil poorly drained and plants are irrigated in summer.
 Rarely infested with mealy bugs and aphids when plants are crowded and air circulation is poor.

 Additional comments: Attracts hummingbirds!
-This is a wonderfully spectacular short lived accent perennial for mixed winter and spring desert gardens.
-Will reseed though not aggressively, which is to one's advantage.
-Over 250 species in this amazingly robust genus.
+This is a wonderfully spectacular short-lived accent perennial for mixed winter and spring desert gardens.
+Will reseed, though not aggressively, which is to one's advantage.